jvineis/EEMB1105-FISH-COI/README.md

 ### inspect the results when its complete

     more sequence1-merged-blastout

+##  TREE Building: Here you will construct a phylogenetic tree that contains all the reference sequences that you ran a BLAST search against, along with your own sequences, in order to see the evolutionary relationship of your sequences with those in the reference.

+### 1. Add your sequences to the reference multi-fasta file.
+This command pastes your merged, quality filtered single-fasta file onto the end of the multi-fasta reference that contains 1149 sequences

+    cat /work/jennifer.bowen/EEMB1105/EXAMPLE-DATA/cap-test/FDA-RSSL.fa sequence1-merged.fa > fasta-for-treebuild.fa

+### 2. Now you will create a new sbatch script (as you did in step three above) using emacs to create an alignment and build a tree.
+This sbatch script will run all of the steps involved in building the tree

+    #!/bin/bash

+    #SBATCH --nodes=1
+    #SBATCH --tasks-per-node=1
+    #SBATCH --time=1:00:00
+    #SBATCH --mem=100Gb
+    #SBATCH --partition=express

+    module load EEMB1105/01-24-2020
+    clustalw2 FDA-RSSL.fa

-###  FOR JOE : working in this directory : /scratch/vineis.j/cap-test
+## FOR JOE

-I rec'd a set of fasta files with forward and rev sequences for some COI fish samples from Rosie Falco.
-I placed these here /scratch/vineis.j/cap-test/RAW-sequences in the discovery server.
+We have a set of fasta files with forward and rev sequences for some COI fish samples from Rosie Falco from the Ocean Genome Legacy program at Northeastern.
+I placed these here  on the discovery server.
 I tested quality filtering like this.  which seems to work well.
 Starts by removing Ns within a 20bp window from start and end of the sequences, then reverse compliment the forward sequence, then merge the two..
 There was 100% consensus among the forward and reverse sequences.
 Will be good to inspect the *.aln* file for each merger.

     trimseq -sequence Yuan_10-Fish-H-Fish-H.ab1 -outseq Yuan_10-Fish-H-Fish-H-trimmed.ab1 -window 20 -percent 5
     trimseq -sequence Yuan_10-Fish-L-Fish-L.ab1 -outseq Yuan_10-Fish-L-Fish-L-trimmed.ab1 -window 20 -percent 5